andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 Thank you for reading this article about WorkManager in Android.
 If you have any question, spotted an error or want to know more about WorkManager, please leave a comment.
 I'm happy to hear from you :blush:

-If you want to stay up to date with news from Android and software development in general, please follow me on Twitter or sign up for my newsletter!
+If you want to stay up to date with news from Android and software development in general, please follow me on <a href="https://twitter.com/andreasschrade" target="_blank">Twitter</a>a or sign up for my newsletter!